davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 `Foo : Integer { return MyFoo }`

-And optionally, a property "setter" which is just a function with the same name:
+And optionally, a property "setter" which is just a function with the same name and one parameter:

 `Foo(Value:Integer) { MyFoo:=Value } // Setter`